 Organizing the sorting at home

-In the new waste sorting system Odense Waste Management will collect 6 different types of waste - glass & metal, paper & small cardboard, food waste and residual waste - divided into 4 compartments.
+Odense Waste Management collects 10 different types of waste - glass & metal, paper & small cardboard, food waste , plastics, food & bevarage cartons, hazardous waste and small electronics, textil waste and residual waste.
 It is important to organize the sorting in your home in a way that makes it easy for you in your daily life - and thereby help the enviroment by recycling more waste.

 Sorting residual waste and food waste

 Most people store the residual waste below the kitchen sink.
-Residual waste is the waste, that cannot be recycled, e.g. milk and juice cartons, pizza boxes, vacuum cleaner bags etc. Hence it is what is left, when we have sorted all recyclables or hazardous from the waste.
+Residual waste is the waste, that cannot be recycled, e.g. pizza boxes, vacuum cleaner bags etc. Hence it is what is left, when we have sorted all recyclables or hazardous from the waste.

-When your household switches to the new system you will receive a starter kit which contains a small green bucket and some green bags.
-These are to be used for the food waste like apple cores, banana peels, chicken bones etc. You can for instance place the bucket below the sink - and take it out when cooking.
+The small green bucket and the green bags are to be used for the food waste like apple cores, banana peels, chicken bones etc. You can for instance place the bucket below the sink - and take it out when cooking.
 Also some stores sell waste racks with room for two or more types of waste.
 This way it is easy to sort out your food waste from the residual waste.

 Tote bags and storage boxes